Mass Shooting Resources for Mayors and Other Civic Leaders

 Leadership When It Matters Most

-• Mass Shooting Protocol — A quick-reference guide to the key decisions civic leaders must make immediately following a mass shooting.
+Mass Shooting Protocol — A quick-reference guide to the key decisions leaders must make immediately following a mass shooting.
 Includes a checklist and links to the Mass Shooting Playbook for deeper guidance.

-• Mass Shooting Playbook — A comprehensive, practical resource outlining a civic leader’s responsibilities across the critical phases of a mass shooting response.
-Click here to browse chapters.
-(Updated Playbook coming soon.)
+Mass Shooting Playbook — Updated in 2025, the Playbook is a comprehensive, practical resource outlining a leader’s responsibilities across the critical phases of a mass shooting response.
+Click here to browse individual chapters and appendices.

-• Preparedness Checklist and Tabletop Exercise Template — Planning tools to help civic leaders and their teams build readiness before tragedy strikes.
+Preparedness Checklist, Tabletop Exercise Template, and Mass Shooting Timeline — Planning tools to help leaders build readiness before tragedy strikes.

 Real-World Leadership

-Mayor Bryan Barnett of Rochester Hills, Michigan, shared a gripping account of leading his community after the June 15, 2024 Splash Pad attack.
+Mayor Bryan Barnett of Rochester Hills, Michigan shared a gripping account of leading his community after the June 15, 2024 Splash Pad attack.
 Read his reflections in Rochester Hills Mayor Shares Challenges and Lessons in City’s Response to Splash Pad Shooting.
-Mayor Barnett credits the Mass Shooting Protocol and Playbook as valuable resources that helped guide his actions.

 Connect with Us